-The foundation intervention, Developing Leaders programme, is designed to empower leaders through a series of modules.
-The programme is a practical, focused approach to strategy, people and change.
+We have several leadership development programmers.
+The foundation intervention, Developing Leaders programme, is designed to empower leaders through a series of modules and is a practical, focused approach to strategy, people and change.
 The leadership programme, Initiate, largely covers self-development and team work issues and participants are invited to work on the real-life situations they face in their varied work environments.
 The Leading in Investec programme, Inculcate, is open to more established leaders and seeks to highlight the specifics of leadership within the Investec context, with reference to input from a number of different external stakeholders as well as our executives.